cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 #### 403

-When a comment is being retracted, a 403 will result if neither the file or folder is owned by the user nor was the comment created by the user.
+When a comment is being retracted, a 403 will result if the app, file, or folder is not owned by the user and the comment was not created by the user.
 When a comment is being readmitted, a 403 will result if the comment wasn't originally retracted by the user.

 ### Example